-BIOL 155 (BIOL 1213) - General Biology II.
+BIOL 2610 (BIOL 155) - Principles of Biology: Biodiversity, Ecology, and Evolution.
 Three credit hours.
-A survey of ecology and evolutionary biology leading to an introduction of the basic biology of animals, plants and microorganisms.
+This course is an introduction to the dynamic processes of living things.
+Major topics include the mechanisms of evolution, biological diversity, population genetics, and ecology.
 Serves as an introductory course for students majoring in biology.
-Corequisite: BIOL 155L.
+Corequisite: BIOL 2610L.